MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 }
 ```

-### Interrupt priorities are important
+### Interrupt Priorities Are Important

-Thanks to Cortex-M NVIC's (Nested Vectored Interrupt Controller) flexibility,
-user can configure priority level for each of the NVIC interrupt lines; it has full control over execution profile for each of the interrupt lines separately.
+Thanks to the flexibility of the Cortex-M NVIC, the user can configure the priority level for each NVIC interrupt line.
+This provides full control over the execution behavior of each interrupt line individually.

 There are `2` priority types in Cortex-M:

-- Preemption priority: Interrupt with higher logical priority level can preempt already running lower priority interrupt
+- **Preemption priority**: An interrupt with a higher logical priority level can preempt a currently running interrupt with a lower priority.
-- Subpriority: Interrupt with higher subpriority (but same preemption priority) will execute first when `2` (or more) interrupt lines become active at the same time; such interrupt will also never stop currently executed interrupt (if any) by the CPU.
+- **Subpriority**: An interrupt with a higher subpriority (but the same preemption priority) will execute first when `2` (or more) interrupt lines become active at the same time.
+Such an interrupt will never stop an interrupt that is already being executed by the CPU.

-STM32s have different interrupt lines (interrupt service routines later too) for DMA and UART, one for each peripheral and its priority could be software configurable.
+STM32 devices have separate interrupt lines (and corresponding interrupt service routines) for DMA and UART, one for each peripheral, and their priorities can be configured in software.

-Function that gets called to process received data must keep position of *last read value*, hence processing function is not thread-safe or reentrant and requires special attention.
+The function used to process received data must keep track of the position of the *last read value*.
+Therefore, the processing function is not thread-safe or reentrant and requires special attention.

-> The application must assure, DMA and UART interrupts utilize same preemption priority level.
+> The application must ensure that DMA and UART interrupts use the same preemption priority level.
-> This is the only configuration to guarantee processing function never gets preempted by itself (DMA interrupt to preempty UART, or opposite), otherwise last-known read position may get corrupted and application will operate with wrong data.
+> This is the only configuration that guarantees the processing function will never be preempted by itself (DMA interrupt preempting UART, or vice versa).
+Otherwise, the last-known read position may become corrupted and the application may operate on incorrect data.

 # Examples